Foolproof Guide To Softshell Turtle Tank Setup

 So, what will happen if you start raising your softshell turtles in a congested space?
 Well, this will stress the pet turtles.
 As a result, the softshell turtles will stop eating, which will make them sick.

-You will find different types of tanks or glass aquariums in the market.
+You will find different types of tanks or glass tanks in the market.
 Do not buy the cheap ones as they will leak or won’t last for a long time.
 Go for the ones that are robust and can take the large load.

-A Basking Station
+2. A Basking Station

 Do softshell turtles need a basking dock?
 This is a question I often get.
 See, the softshell turtles are aquatic species.
 They spend most of their time swimming or moving underwater.
 You will barely find your pet softshell turtle on the land or basking area.